 Business Operations Manager Requirements

-Most employers require business operations managers to hold a bachelor's degree in business administration, management or accounting.
+Most employers require business operations managers to hold a bachelor's degree in business administration, business management or accounting.
 These programs may cover topics including statistics and mathematical models.
 Additionally, most programs utilize seminar-type classes to emphasize soft skills like leadership and relationship building.
 Courses in organizational behavior and consumer psychology may also help prepare students for a career in business operations management.

 Some employers may require a Master of Science in Finance or Master of Business Administration.
 These advanced degree programs generally take one to two years to complete and may explore concepts from strategy to accounting principles.
 Students may choose specific classes to cater their education towards a particular industry, like healthcare or telecommunications.